BR0kEN-/update_project_components_statuses/README.md

 Enable or revert all modules or features if it necessary.
 ```
-drush frp
+drush upcs
 ```

 ## Installation

-You can just execute the `drush dl features_revert_projects` and Drush download the package into your `~/.drush` folder.
+You can just execute the `drush dl update_project_components_statuses` and Drush download the package into your `~/.drush` folder.

 Another way to install this command - is manually download the sources and place it into `~/.drush` folder by yourself.